drbitboy/nat/README.md

     ===================================
     11000000.10101000.00000001.00000000   ANDed result, = c0.a8.1.10 (hex) = 192.168.1.0 (decimal)

-The ANDed result, called the network, is often combined with the netmask to express a unique identifier for the network, in this cas
+The ANDed result, called the network, is often combined with the netmask to express a unique identifier for the network, in this case

     192.168.1.0/255.255.255.0